Paired fermions in strong magnetic fields and daughters of even-denominator Hall plateaus: Conclusions

 On the numerical side, studies of daughter states are scarce.
 A notable exception is the filling $\nu=\frac{6}{13}$, for which a parton wavefunction was proposed and analyzed in Ref.~\onlinecite{Balram_parton_6_13_2018}.
 The $K$-matrix of this state [Eq.~(5) in Ref.~\onlinecite{Balram_parton_6_13_2018}] is related by a basis transformation to our Eq.~\eqref{eq.K_QH} with $m=-2$ for QH.
 Additionally, a recent numerical study at $\nu=\frac{8}{17}$ explored a possible competing phase to both Jain and daughter states at the same filling factors.~\cite{balram_nodaughter_2024} However, a direct comparison is impeded by the unavailability of trial wavefunctions for the latter.

 The large numerators of the daughter state filling factors severely restrict the applicability of exact diagonalization methods.
 In particular, extrapolation to the thermodynamic limit is challenging due to the limited accessible system sizes.
-Additionally, the fractional shifts ${\cal S}$ of many daughter states prevent simple `parton' wavefunctions that can be efficiently studied using Monte Carlo techniques.~\cite{Jain_Incompressible_1989,Balram_parton_2018,Balram_parton_aRR_2019,Yutushui_Large_scale_2020,Balram_parton_4_11_2021,Balram_unconventional_2022} Among the original Levin-Halperin states, a wavefunction amenable for numerical studies is only known for $\nu=\frac{6}{13}$.
+Additionally, the fractional shifts ${\cal S}$ of many daughter states prevent simple `parton' wavefunctions that can be efficiently studied using Monte Carlo techniques.~\cite{Jain_Incompressible_1989,Balram_parton_2018,Balram_parton_aRR_2019,Yutushui_Large_scale_2020,Balram_parton_4_11_2021,Sharma_unconventional_2023} Among the original Levin-Halperin states, a wavefunction amenable for numerical studies is only known for $\nu=\frac{6}{13}$.
 Our analysis has found integer shifts for several additional daughter states, which allows such states to be simulated efficiently.
 In particular, one daughter of the SU(2)$_2$ topological order, which arises at $\nu_\text{QP}=\frac{6}{11}$, has shift ${\cal S}=6$.
-For this state, we propose the parton ansatz $(321)$, i.e., the wavefunction
+The SU(2)$_2$ corresponds to an $f$-wave pairing of composite fermions and could be relevant for the $n=3$ Landau level of monolayer graphene or wide quantum wells at quarter filling.~\cite{Kim_Even_Denominator_f_wave_2019,Faugno_Prediction_2019,Sharma_unconventional_2023} For this state, we propose the parton ansatz $(321)$, i.e., the wavefunction

 which correctly produces the filling factor, the shift, and thermal conductance $\kappa_{xy}=4$.
 This wavefunction can be efficiently sampled with Monte-Carlo techniques, and its real-space entanglement spectra~\cite{Sterdyniak_RES_2012,Dubail_RES_2012} are accessible with the entanglement wavefunction technique.~\cite{Rodriguez_RES_2013,Anand_RES_2022,Anand_RES_2023}